saamehsanaaee/Saameh-S/README.md

-- Hi, I’m Saameh Sanaaee.
+- Hi, I’m Saameh!
-- A student of Cell and Molecular Biology,
+- A cell and molecular biologist interested in human genetics.
-- Curious about data science and neuroscience.
+- Also curious about computational biology, bioinformatics, and systems biology.
-- That's all for now ...
-I'll try to be more interesting.